 It is National Park Service policy to collect, protect, preserve, provide access to, and use objects, specimens, and archival and manuscript collections to aid understanding and advance knowledge.
 Collections play important roles in resource management, research, and education programs, and function as baseline databases for park natural and cultural resources.

 With several million items, Yellowstone has one of the largest collections in the National Park Service.
-Yellowstone National Park’s collections grow continuously with the addition of archival records (generated mostly by National Park Service staff), archeological and natural science object
+Yellowstone National Park’s collections grow continuously with the addition of archival records (generated mostly by National Park Service staff), archeological and natural science objects.

 Heritage and Research Center